vcealicu/cryptocompare-contributions/README.md

         <td>dictionary of [key,value] pairs</td>
         <td>See below</td>
         <td><strong>Yes</strong></td>
         <td rowspan=2>Either one pair is required for bids or asks.
-Both bids and asks can be supplied in the same message
+Both bids and asks can be supplied in the same message.
+If the update is a snapshot these fields are optional.
         See examples</td>
     </tr>
     <tr>